top of page

 PBS: Yes - I'm afraid dear friends - it is past 6 - I shall be a wreck unless I get home and wrestle a few Spanish gerunds before night falls

-LH: humph! his Lordship! - such aristocratic boorishness, eh Shelley?
-(PBS shifts awkwardly) - should we perhaps attend to his collars and stockings whilst we wait?
+LH: humph! his Lordship! - should we perhaps attend to his collars and stockings whilst we wait?

 H: Calm, my dear Contessa - 'tis but a bluster of vulgar cockney humour (grinds teeth at LH)

-F(sneers at LH): Aye, as funny as a Glasgow handshake - shall I refill, Mr. Hobhouse?
+F(sneers at LH): Shall I refill, Mr. Hobhouse?

 An ear-splitting growl rebounds off the marble hallway floor, onto the walls and up the marble staircase